sheetdb/sheetdb-php/README.md

 You can use search method to find only specific rows.
 You have 2 options.
 Search rows that meets all of the conditions or search rows that meets at least one of the conditions.

-You can use second parameter if you want the search to be case sensitive.
+You can use second parameter if you want the search to be case sensitive (it is boolean).
 By default it is not case sensitive.

 ```php
 $response = $sheetdb->search(['name'=>'Steve','age'=>'22']); // returns when name="Steve" AND age=22